Skip to content

 Tech giants and social media platforms are fueling the infodemic.
 It’s time we hold them accountable.

-Opinion big tech, covid 19, facebook, google, infodemic, misinformation, pandemic, public health, publichealth, social media, tech firms, twitter, youtube
+North America big tech, covid 19, facebook, google, infodemic, misinformation, Opinion, pandemic, public health, publichealth, social media, tech firms, twitter, youtube

 UN action is needed to protect press freedom in Afghanistan